Sumitb-07/Portfolio/README.md

 *DESCRIPTION OF PROJECT*:

+For this task, I created a personal portfolio webpage to showcase my skills, projects, and contact details.

 **Tools & Technologies Used** :
   •	Frontend: HTML, CSS, JavaScript
   •	Frameworks: Bootstrap or Tailwind CSS for styling